-Ball Joint Installation Tip
+Ball Joint and Tie Rod Installation Tip

 Identifying Steering Knuckle Damage

-To know if the ball joint is overtightened, it is helpful to know the characteristics of a ball joint installed in an undamaged steering knuckle.
-The ball joint fits snug in the knuckle with no movement.
+To know if the ball joint or tie rod is overtightened, it is helpful to know the characteristics of one installed in an undamaged steering knuckle (as shown in image A).
+The image showcases a ball joint stud that fits snug in the knuckle with no movement; Notice the placement of the yellow ring – it sits above the knuckle.

-Ball joint in an undamaged steering knuckle.
-Notice the placement of the yellow ring – it sits above the knuckle.
+Ball joint stud in an undamaged steering knuckle.

-In a damaged steering knuckle, the ball joint sits further down in the steering knuckle.
+In a damaged steering knuckle, the ball joint sits further down in the steering knuckle (as shown in image B); Notice the placement of the yellow ring – it sits further down in the knuckle.
 In addition, the ball joint has a lot of movement and play which over time could cause more damage to the hole or could break the stud.

 Avoid Overtightening – Use the Right Tool

-The content contained in this article is for informational purposes only and should not be used in lieu of seeking professional advice from a certified technician or mechanic.
-We encourage you to consult with a certified technician or mechanic if you have specific questions or concerns relating to any of the topics covered herein.
-Under no circumstances will we be liable for any loss or damage caused by your reliance on any content.
+The content in this article is for informational purposes only.
+You should consult with a certified technician or mechanic if you have questions relating to any of the topics covered herein.
+Tenneco will not be liable for any loss or damage caused by your reliance on any content.